zpconn/zachconn/posts/2013-06-17-k-combinator.markdown

 proc K {a b} { set a }
 ```

-So it just returns the value of its first argument and ignores the second argument.
-Of what use could this possibly be?
-The trick, so to speak, is that command substitution is still applied to the second argument.
+This pops up fairly commonly on the Tcl wiki, and at first glance it's not clear what the point is.
+It just returns the value of its first argument and ignores the second argument.
+Of what use could this be?
+This post contains some ruminations on how to answer this question. ```K``` is mostly about how Tcl performs command substitution and can be used for optimizations in certain situations by expressing side effects without creating temporary variables.

 Before illustrating the use of this with examples, I'm going to use a slightly more general form: